This is an older blog post, you will find one on more recent data here

 The ‘Advanced Insights’ presentation is displayed below:

-This “Ultimate recovery” overview shows the clear relationship between cumulative production, and production rates, over time.
-Also here I’ve selected the major oil basins, and the wells are grouped by the quarter in which production started.
+This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
+The oil basins are preselected, and wells are grouped by the year in which production started.

 Production data is subject to revisions.
 For these presentations, I used data gathered from the sources listed below.